gnosisguild/zodiac-module-reality/README.md

 ### Setup Guide

-Follow our [SafeSnap Setup Guide](./docs/setup_guide.md) to setup a DAO module and connect it to Snapshot.
+Follow our [SafeSnap Setup Guide](./docs/setup_guide.md) to setup a Reality module and connect it to Snapshot.

 ### Audits

 An audit has been performed by the [G0 group](https://github.com/g0-group).

-All issues and notes of the audit have been addressed in commit [7a5244d0a0a70b023d23af59659e0c055be7cca2](https://github.com/gnosis/dao-module/commit/7a5244d0a0a70b023d23af59659e0c055be7cca2).
+All issues and notes of the audit have been addressed in commit [7a5244d0a0a70b023d23af59659e0c055be7cca2](https://github.com/gnosis/zodiac-module-reality/commit/7a5244d0a0a70b023d23af59659e0c055be7cca2).

 The audit results are available as a pdf in [this repo](./docs/GnosisDaoRealitioModuleMar2021.pdf) or on the [g0-group repo](https://github.com/g0-group/Audits/blob/4e172e8b44012c6bf2346e9925df5e0f27a40d7a/GnosisDaoRealitioModuleMar2021.pdf).